ThiagoPanini/sparksnake/docs/mkdocs/index.md

 - How about the [story](story.md) about the library creation?
 I think you will like it!
 - Check the [Quickstart](./quickstart/basic-tutorial.md) section to start using *sparsnake*
-- At [Features](./features/demo-glue.md) page you will find usage demos to help you extract the full power of *sparksnake*
+- In the [Features](./features/demo-glue.md) page you will find usage demos to help you to extract the full power of *sparksnake*
 - The [Official Docs](./mkdocstrings/gluejobmanager.md) page brings all modules, classes and methods documentation in details

-## Contacts
+## Contact Me

 - :fontawesome-brands-github: [@ThiagoPanini](https://github.com/ThiagoPanini)
 - :fontawesome-brands-linkedin: [Thiago Panini](https://www.linkedin.com/in/thiago-panini/)